roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 In practice this means it is can be necessary to separately configure your LSP client, formatter(s), and a linter(s) for every language that you wish to have these features for.
-This can become complicated since it involves using multiple plugins to handle overlapping areas of responsibility and even more so because the ecosystem can shift and change quite regularly due to how new everything is, which can often result in a broken configuration.
+This can be complicated since it involves using multiple plugins to handle overlapping areas of responsibility and since the Neovim landscape is relatively new and evolves quickly, things change often which can often leave your configuration either broken, using deprecated plugins, or out of date practices.

-Next, we'll look at one way to try and ease the pain of handling what ends up being a fairly complex system.
+Next, we'll look at one way to try and ease the pain of handling what can end up being a fairly complex system.

 ## [Neovim Configuration Goals](#neovim-configuration-goals)

 First, let's set-out some goals:

+* Understand the core plugins that handle adding language-specific features to Neovim, along with how to configure them
+* Understand how to extend the base configuration with any additional plugins that we need
 * Minimize the amount of configuration we have to maintain
-* Ensure we have mechanisms to install and update everything
+* Ensure we have mechanisms to install and update our plugins and their external dependencies

 ## [Neovim Plugins which Solve Problems](#neovim-plugins-which-solve-problems)